cmusv/pysheetgrader-core/README.md

 ### Rubrics

-The `rubric` section consists of two children:
+The `rubric` section consists of these parts:

 1. `score`, which contains a score (integer or float) that will be awarded when the graded cell is correct in the submission sheet.
 2. `type`, which determines how this cell will be graded.
 There are two options:
-    - `constant`, which will only compare the computed value of the corresponding submission sheet cell to the computed value of this cell.
-Will utilize the `delta`, if any.
+    - `constant`, which compares the evaluated value of the corresponding submission sheet cell to the evaluated value of the key cell.
+Will utilize the `delta`for precision, if specified for cells with numeric values.
-    - `formula`, which will compare the formula of the corresponding submission sheet cell to the formula given in this cell.
+    - `formula`,  which compares the formula of the corresponding submission sheet cell to the formula given in this cell.
-    - `test`, which will run the formula of the submission sheet cell against the test cases.
+    - `test`, which evaluates the formula of the submission sheet cell against the test cases.
+    - `soft_formula`, which requires the submission cell to be a formula, but otherwise performs the comparison with evaluated values as in the `constant` rubric type.
+    - `relative` or `relative_f`, which evaluates the formula in the key cell using values from the submission cells and compares the result to the value in the submission cell.
-3. `delta`, which will be used as the precision value of the expected value.
-Will only work for `constant` type.
+3. `delta`, which will be used as precision in numeric value comparisons.
+Will only work with `constant` type and `test` rubric types (inside individual test cases).
-    - There are `delta` for test cases too, which will be explained on the `test_cases` section.
-4. `soft_formula` type, which is described in the sections below.
-5. `relative` or `relative_f` type, which is described in the sections below.

 ### Alternative cells